THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 As a species, we have spent millions of years evolving in such a way that robust physical activity has almost always been a large part of life for all humans on every continent.

 In today’s world, it is often forgotten that the body is an extension of the mind.
-Disciplines of thought such as psychology have endeavored to separate the body from the mind.
+Disciplines of thought, such as psychology, have endeavored to separate the body from the mind.
 This mentality is further perpetuated by the effects of technology, which promote leading a sedentary lifestyle.
 In spite of improving certain aspects of life, technological living has undermined one of the greatest tools we have for optimizing the ways in which our mind works: physical activity.

-The following article reveals the interconnectedness of brain and body, emphasizing the importance of regular exercise for developing and maintaining the health of the nervous system.
+The following article reveals the interconnectedness of the brain and body, emphasizing the importance of regular exercise for developing and maintaining the health of the nervous system.

 Exercise Occurs in the Brain First, Body Second

-Recent research findings have shown there is no separation between brain and body.
+Recent research findings have shown there is no separation between the brain and body.
 In fact, the brain responds in advance before we are consciously aware of our own choices and resultant actions.
-It takes anywhere between 6 and 10 seconds, depending on the brain’s response and type of processing required.
+It takes anywhere between 6 and 10 seconds, depending on the brain’s response and the type of processing required.
 This extends towards any physical activity, thoughts, feelings, sensations and perceptions – i.e. our entire lived experience.

 With regard to exercise, all physical actions take place first in the brain and then in the body.
 For a physical action to occur, the brain needs to instruct the muscles that will be used to function via nerve transmission.
 This then causes the muscles to contract and sends back a signal to the brain.
 It is only after this that the brain can then process for us that the contraction has occurred and we can then become aware that we have performed a physical action.